 Vehicles with a "saddle tank" (a tank that wraps over the axle) have two fuel level senders.
 The FLI input is obtained from the serial data link from the instrument cluster.
 If the FLI signal is open or shorted, the appropriate DTC is set (P2067 circuit low and P2068 circuit high).
-A "jet pump" pumps fuel from the passive side of the saddle tank to the active side of the saddle tank where the main fuel pump supplies the engine with fuel.
-This means that the active side of the fuel tank typically has a high fuel level reading because it it constantly filled by the jet pump.
+A "jet pump" pumps fuel from the passive side of the saddle tank (Sensor B) to the active side of the saddle tank (Sensor A) where the main fuel pump supplies the engine with fuel.
+This means that the active side of the fuel tank typically has a high fuel level reading because it is constantly filled by the jet pump.
 For purposes of computing vehicle fuel level, the two FLI readings are averaged together into one signal that represents the combined fuel level.

 Finally, the Fuel Level Input is checked for noisy readings.
-If the FLI input continues to change > 40% between samples, a P0461 DTC is set.
+If the FLI input continues to change > 40% between samples, a P0461 or P2066 DTC is set.

 Fuel Level Input Check Operation:

 DTCs P0461 - Fuel Level Sensor A Circuit Noisy

 P0462 - Fuel Level Sensor A Circuit Low

 P0463 - Fuel Level Sensor A Circuit High

+P2066 - Fuel Level Sensor B Circuit Noisy

 P2067 - Fuel Level Sensor B Circuit Low

 P2068 - Fuel Level Sensor B Circuit High

 Monitor execution continuous

 Monitor Sequence None

 Sensors OK not applicable

 Monitoring Duration 30 seconds for electrical malfunctions,